vitaly-t/pg-tuple/spec/readme.md

 ## Tuple Arrays

 1. A tuple that represents an array always starts with `{` and ends with `}`
-2. A tuple values inside arrays are always wrapped in double-quotes: `{"(val1,val2)","(val1,val2)"}`
+2. Tuple values inside arrays are always wrapped in double-quotes: `{"(val1,val2)","(val1,val2)"}`

 **Parts that I'm not sure about yet:**

-3. Wrapping double-quotes for tuple values on nested levels are prefixed with back-slash.
+3. Wrapping double-quotes for tuple values on nested levels are prefixed with back-slash?